circonus/docs/content/irondb/integrations/graphite.md

 echo "my.metric.name.one 1 `date +%s`" | nc 2004
 ```

 to send metrics to IRONdb.
-This will result in a metric called:

-`graphite.myothercheckname.my.metric.name.one`

 See also the [IRONDB-relay](/irondb/tools/irondb-relay/)